-Due to increased demand and lack of resources, we have had to temporarily close owner surrender requests.
+Due to increased demand and lack of resources, we have had to temporarily close owner surrender and charge $100 for owner assistance requests.
 We do not have available foster homes to do immediate intake.
-Please only submit a form if you are able to house your dog for an extended period of time while a new home is found.
+We do not have the time or resources to spend helping your dog get a placement for free, only to not receive a response or later find out your dog has been adopted already.
 We are sorry for the inconvenience.
 If your rehoming need is urgent, please contact your local animal shelter to surrender your pet.
+Please consider hiring a trainer to help you keep your pet!

 If you are in need of assistance with rehoming your dog and can keep your dog in your home until a new home or a foster is found, we are happy to help you!
 Here's how our assistance program works: